Arkansas Steel Mill Prevents Rust with HTHV Technology

 If the temperature inside the Finishing Mill falls below the dew point temperature, flash rusting of the rolls of steel can occur within a 24-hour time frame.
 In the worst case scenario, rusting can cause revenue loss for Big River Steel if they have to scrap the steel altogether.

-That’s where the Cambridge Engineering High Temperature Heating and Ventilation technology helps save the day.
+That’s where the Cambridge Engineering High Temperature Heating and Ventilation (HTHV) technology helps save the day.
 The HTHV units in the Finishing Mill protect the coiled steel, working to keep the air warm, dry, and above the dew point in order to prevent moisture from forming on the rolls.
 When you have millions of dollars in inventory waiting to ship to your customer, you want to make sure they receive the high-quality steel they have come to expect from Big River Steel, according to Bryan Tidwell of Big River Steel.

 Ever since the plant opened several years ago, Big River Steel has been using HTHV technology to help prevent the loss of inventory within the Finishing Mill.
 When they decided to add an additional 80,000 SF onto the Finishing Mill, they didn’t consider anything but HTHV technology to continue to keep their inventory rust free.